haacked/haacked.com/_posts/archived/2004-07-12-the-effects-of-the-internet-on-american-community.aspx.markdown

 ---
 layout: post
-title: "The Effects Of The Internet On American Community"
+title: The Effects Of The Internet On American Community
 date: 2004-07-12 -0800
 comments: true
 disqus_identifier: 805
 categories: []
+redirect_from: "/archive/2004/07/11/the-effects-of-the-internet-on-american-community.aspx/"
 ---

 This stolen from Koba-san

 > Well, the jury is still out on the effects of the Internet on American